siddarthx07/ai-job-application-helper/SETUP.md

 2. Pin the "AutoFiller" extension
 3. Go to a Greenhouse job application page
 4. Click the AutoFiller icon – Chrome opens our full-height side panel on the right
-5. Keep the panel open while you browse, add your resume, and generate cover letters!
+5. Keep the panel open while you browse, upload your PDF resume once, and then generate letters or tailored resumes!

 ## ⚡ Quick Test
 1. Go to any Greenhouse job posting